 Contact: firstname.lastname@example.org https://sites.google.com/site/jeanmcguirerobb/ 703-362-6425

-Joe Cabush, LCSW is a licensed clinical social worker, specializing in counseling/psychotherapy with adolescents, families, adults and groups.
+Joe Cabush, LCSW is a licensed clinical social worker, specializing in counseling with adolescents, families, adults and groups.
 A graduate of American University and Smith College School for Social Work, he has provided behavioral health services to families in Northern Virginia since 1991.
-In addition to private practice, he served 6 years on the Board of Trustees for Green Acres School and teaches at the Catholic University School of Social Service.
-In the past, he has worked with the Fairfax County Health Care Alliance, developed the Preparation for Adult Careers and Education (PACE) program for high school students with emotional and learning disabilities, and worked for 11 years in indepent schools.
-He has facilitated over 4,300 group sessions with kids, listening to what they have to say about their lives.
-As a consultant to public and independent schools and primary care practices in Northern Virginia, Mr. Cabush works to bring people together to make a difference in the lives of individuals, families and communities.
+In addition to private practice, he served on the Board of Trustees for Green Acres School and taught at the Catholic University School of Social Service.
+He has worked with the Fairfax County Health Care Alliance, developed the Preparation for Adult Careers and Education (PACE) program for high school students with emotional and learning disabilities, and worked for 10 years in independent schools.
+He has facilitated over 4,500 group sessions with youth, listening to their stories.
+As a consultant to public and independent schools and primary care practices in Northern Virginia, Joe works to bring people together to make a difference in the lives of individuals, families and communities.
 He also provides training and presentations on teens and mental health.
+Joe enjoys hiking with his doberman and his family on weekends.

 Contact: email@example.com 703-691-0036